OCA/web/web_tree_image/README.rst

 Set the attribute ``widget=image`` in a ``field`` tag in a tree view.
 You can also set ``height=<height>`` to set the height the image will have.
-Note that this just sets the CSS ``max-height`` attribute, if you want to make the server return a resized, maybe to save data by making it return a smaller one or to have uniform images, use the ``resize="<width>,<height>"`` attribute.
+Note that this just sets the image ``height`` attribute, if you want to make the server return a resized image, maybe to reduce the size of the transferred file or to have uniform images, use the ``resize="<width>,<height>"`` attribute.

+You can set ``display=icon`` in order to get a clickable picture icon that will open a full screen preview of the image.
+Set ``display=thumbnail`` to get a clickable thumbnail.

 Credits
 =======